 Racism, homophobia, or sexism

-Defamation is governed by a pre-action protocol and usually begins with a letter written in compliance with the protocol's terms.
-This needs careful preparation and to be written for the specific allegations in each case.
+Allegations of mental illness may be defamatory if they have an impact on the victim's ability to conduct his or her profession or calling.
+Defamation is governed by a pre-action protocol that usually begins with a letter written in compliance with the protocol's terms.
+This needs be carefully prepared and detail the specific allegations in each case.

 Proof of actual damage is not necessary in libel cases.
 There will be a presumption that the claimant had suffered loss and the more serious the allegation, the higher the payout of damages.
 If defamation is being repeated, for example on television or in the printed press, it is common for a victim to obtain an injunction.
 This may be done without informing the defendant.